 is required software you will need to use that is not compatible with either system.

 Most standard programs (word processing, spreadsheet, email, and web browsing) are cross compatible on this

 campus.
 Note that SAS is only compatible with Windows and can't be installed or used on Macs, though they do have SPSS.

 See our Computer and Software Discounts page for recommendations and discounts available on

 a variety of computing resources for Columbia University Medical Center Students.

 Are there Columbia licensed software programs for Macs?

-The Columbia Medical Center has licensed, Mac compatible versions of Microsoft Office,
+The Columbia Medical Center has licensed, Mac compatible versions of Microsoft Office and

-Software Downloads page for a complete list of available programs and information on obtaining them.
+Computers and Software page for a complete list of available programs and information on obtaining them.

 What about using VMWare, Parallels or Apple's Boot Camp on a Mac to run Windows compatible programs?